Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Starting the Game

-- Placeholder for your Readme, by default AVO uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).
+- Placeholder for your Readme.
+By default, AVO uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).

 ## Adding mods to AVO

-To safely add mods to AVO, please read [the guide](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Adding%20mods%20to%20AVO.md) which covers some of the details you need to know.
+To safely add mods to AVO, please read [the guide](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Adding%20mods%20to%20AVO.md), which covers some of the details you need to know.

 ### Anniversary Edition

 AVO supports the latest verison of Skyrim, but **does not require** the paid update.

-If you have the paid update, [AVO-AE](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/AEReadme.md) {Coming soon!} is available for you to use.
+If you have the paid update, [AVO-AE](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/AEReadme.md) is available for you to use.
 Please see the linked document for more details about it.

 ## Updating the modlist